projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    mapping, and maps the memory segments into user space.

 -  **PIO/MMIO Handler Init**: PIO/MMIO handlers provide callbacks for
-   trapped PIO/MMIO request which are triggered from I/O request server in HV for DM owned device emulation.
+   trapped PIO/MMIO requests that are triggered from I/O request server in HV for DM-owned device emulation.
 This is the endpoint of I/O path in DM.
 After this initialization, device emulation driver in DM could register its MMIO handler by *register_mem()* API and PIO handler by *register_inout()* API or INOUT_PORT()